The Unnotebook: Data Analysis Environment

 If you do not specify a specific tag, the latest standard image will be used.
 Once the image has been pulled, you can start a Cauldron kernel:

 After the container starts, you can access the kernel through the exposed 5010 port.
-If you are using the desktop application, you can connect to this container locally by specifying the local kernel URL, http://127.0.0.1:5010 instead of a Python executable path.
+If you are using the Cauldron UI, you can connect to this container locally by specifying the local kernel URL, http://127.0.0.1:5010, as connection argument when starting the ui, .

 The Cauldron command shell also allows you drive the kernel by connecting to it from a locally running Cauldron shell.
 To do this, you use the connect command: